Prince Edward Islands Marine Protected Area: Controlled areas

 The controlled zone is remainder of the MPA outside of the restricted areas.

 Management

 The marine protected areas of South Africa are the responsibility of the national government, which has management agreements with a variety of MPA management authorities, which manage the MPAs with funding from the SA Government through the Department of Environmental Affairs (DEA).

 The Department of Agriculture, Forestry and Fisheries is responsible for issuing permits, quotas and law enforcement.

+Use

+The MPA is allegedly home to 40% of the world's albatrosses.